srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 Here, the MMC and MNC values at lines 21 & 22 are changed to the values used in the EPC.

-For both of the config files the rest of the values can be left at the defulat values.
+For both of the config files the rest of the values can be left at the default values.
 They may be changed as needed, but further customization is not necessary to enable the successful connection of a COTS UE.

 **User DB:**

-The following table describes the fields contained in the ``user_db.csv`` file, found in the same folder as the .conf files.
-As standard, this file will come with two dummy UEs entered in to the CSV, these help to provide an example of how the file should be filled in.
+The following list describes the fields contained in the ``user_db.csv`` file, found in the same folder as the .conf files.
+As standard, this file will come with two dummy UEs entered into the CSV, these help to provide an example of how the file should be filled in.

-.. list-table:: DB Fields
-	:widths: 10 10 10 10 10 10 10 10 10 10
-	:header-rows: 1

-	* 	- Name
-		- Auth
-		- IMSI
-		- Key
-		- OP Type
-		- OP
-		- AMF
-		- SQN
-		- QCI
-		- IP Alloc
-	*	- Any human readable value
+	- Name: Any human readable value
-		- Authentication algorithm (xor/ mil)
+	- Auth: Authentication algorithm (xor/ mil)
-		- UE's IMSI value
+	- IMSI: UE's IMSI value
-		- UE's key, hex value
+	- Key: UE's key, hex value
-		- Operatoer's code type (OP/ OPc)
+	- OP Type: Operator's code type (OP/ OPc)
-		- OP/ OPc code, hex value
+	- OP: OP/ OPc code, hex value
-		- Authentication management field, hex value must be above 8000
+	- AMF: Authentication management field, hex value must be above 8000
-		- UE's Sequence number for freshness of the authentication
+	- SQN: UE's Sequence number for freshness of the authentication
-		- QoS Class Identifier for the UE's default bearer
+	- QCI: QoS Class Identifier for the UE's default bearer
-		- IP allocation stratagy for the SPGW
+	- IP Alloc: IP allocation strategy for the SPGW

 The AMF, SQN, QCI and IP Alloc fields can be populated with the following values: